When to Winterize an RV: Preparing For The Colder Months

 To winterize your RV once, 2 to 3 gallons of RV antifreeze is required.

-It is advised to follow your RV manufacturer’s recommendations or instructions, but the general steps are as below.
+Following your RV manufacturer’s recommendations or instructions is advised, but the general steps are as follows.

 - The water heater must be bypassed to prevent the antifreeze from filling up after some time.